Yandex Cloud

 • Jinja2

-• Built-in mustache templates
+• Built-in Mustache templates

 • Jinja templates

-• Capture command results
+• Capturing command results

 1. Building a data platform